 There’s nothing worse than sitting at the end of the semester reading course evaluations and learning what you thought was working well about a class was exactly what students hated most.

 To avoid this, several instructional designers I’ve spoken with told me they do course surveys during the semester to get feedback on the student experience in real-time.
 I’ll admit I was nervous about doing this.
 What if the students hated everything, or complained solely about non-negotiable elements of the workload of the course?

-Despite these misgivings, I launched a mid-semester Google Form survey this semester and received compelling and helpful feedback.
+Despite these misgivings, I've started using a Google Form at the mid point in many of my classes.
 I pride myself in spending a great deal of time engaging and responding to student work, and the student response showed me that time was well spent.
 On the flip side, my students were frustrated by some of the group discussion limitations of the online platform we use.
-And, while I don’t quite have a solution yet, I’m exploring using Slack or some other communication tool to facilitate faster and more meaningful peer-to-peer communications (although managing that online discussion board is my Achilles heel).
+And, while I don’t quite have a solution yet, I’m exploring using Slack or some other communication tool to facilitate faster and more meaningful peer-to-peer communications.

 Double Down on One-to-One Communications

 Whether you’re teaching in-person or online, there’s nothing quite as effective as a one-to-one session with a student.
 While these definitely take time and can be difficult to foster in large classes, I find that they’re one of my favorite parts about teaching and help remind me of why I do it in the first place.

 These connections also offer a good return on time investment.
 A single one-on-one session of 20 minutes or so is worth 50 emails back and forth.
 At this time of year especially, one-on-one meetings help reinvigorate and reinspire me, and are another way to focus the work we do for the remainder of the semester around what will really help students achieve their writing goals and meet the requirements for my classes.